i0Ek3/blogie/README.md

 Usually, when multiple distributed interfaces call each other and the response is particularly slow, we need to locate and solve the problem in time.
 Therefore, we need to do link tracing.

-> Please install and boot docker first.
+> Please install docker and boot it first.

 First, we use docker to install Jaeger with following command: